apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/startup/graalvm-native-image.en.md

 If you are in a system environment that Graal compiler does not support, such as Linux (riscv64), please enable LLVM backend according to the content of https://medium.com/graalvm/graalvm-native-image-meets-risc-v-899be38eddd9 to use the LLVM compiler.

+Users must build the different GraalVM Native Image for each target operating system and target architecture that they need to run the GraalVM Native Image on.
+Users can consider partially circumventing this limitation by using Docker Image.

 This section is still limited by the documented content of the [GraalVM Native Image](/us/user-manual/shardingsphere-jdbc/graalvm-native-image) on the ShardingSphere JDBC side.